wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 ### Merge, Rename, Replace?

-When installing multiple mods from the same page through MO2, you should **Rename** to the **file name** of the file you downloaded, as described in [How to Install Mods](mo2#how-to-install-mods).
+When installing multiple mods from the same page through MO2, you should **Rename** to the **file name** of the file you downloaded, as described in [The Best of Times](https://thebestoftimes.moddinglinked.com/mo2.html#installation_instructions).

 ### MO2 reports overwritten loose files